Anirudh-A-V/Exercism-JavaScript/README.md

     `exercism download --exercise=<exercise> --track=javascript`

 - Install [Node.js](https://nodejs.org/en/download/)
-- After installing Node.js, run `npm install` in the root of the project to install the dependencies
+- After installing Node.js, run `npm install` in the root of the exercise to install the dependencies
 - Solve the exercises & Submit the exercises using the CLI

-    `exercism submit <file>`
+    `exercism submit <filename>.js`

 - After submitting the exercise, you can view the solution on the [JavaScript track](https://exercism.org/tracks/javascript) page